 Florence Nightingale Comes Home

-May 12th is Florence Nightingale's 200th birthday and we had intended to have an exhibition in our Weston Gallery, celebrating the founder of modern nursing.
-As that is not possible we are bringing you this online version of the exhibition - where you can read a selection of the exhibition boards, turn the pages of our virtual scrapbook, explore a gallery of Crimean War photographs and learn more about the connection between Nightingale and local landowner and politician Henry Pelham-Clinton, 5th Duke of Newcastle, whose family home was Clumber Park, Nottinghamshire.
+Our physical exhibition was delayed several times due to Covid but eventually ran in the Weston Gallery, Lakeside Arts from 17 May to 5 September 2021.
+In this online version of the exhibition you can read the exhibition boards, turn the pages of our virtual scrapbook, explore a gallery of Crimean War photographs and learn more about the connection between Nightingale and local landowner and politician Henry Pelham-Clinton, 5th Duke of Newcastle, whose family home was Clumber Park, Nottinghamshire.

 Carte de visite of Florence Nightingale by William Edward Kilburn, c.1856

 When Florence Nightingale returned from the Crimean War she was a national celebrity, one whose fame has endured to this day.
 But who was Florence Nightingale and what had led her to the war in the first place?

 Six exhibition boards were on display in the Gallery, detailing aspects of Nightingale's life and work.

 You can view the boards here along with two additional boards exploring Nightingale's work with Hospitals and Workhouses.

 Crimean War photographs

 James Robertson (1813-1888) was an English photographer and coin engraver.
 He lived in Constantinople and opened a studio there in 1854 along with his partner, his brother-in-law Felice Beato (1832-1909).

 Robertson and Felice Beato travelled to the Crimea together and photographed the scenes of devastation after the fall of Sevastopol on 9 September 1855.
 Their work became well known through engravings of these war photographs, printed in magazines such as 'The Illustrated London News'.
 Examples of original prints survive in various libraries, museums and archives.